inters/snabb/README.md

 ## Getting started

-Vita runs on any modern Linux/x86-64 distribution, but requires a compatible network interface card (currently *Intel* chipsets i210, i350, and 82599) as well as CPU support for [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) and [AVX-2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2).
+Vita runs on any modern Linux/x86-64 distribution, but requires a compatible network interface card (currently *Intel* chipsets i210, i350, and 82599 or alternatively Intel AVF capable VFs e.g. from a X710 and XL710) as well as CPU support for [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) and [AVX-2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2).